no314/stx-fan/sips-ip/sip-029_extending-tokens.md

 Tokens are digital assets registered on a blockchain through a smart contract.
 A non-fungible token (NFT) is a token that is globally unique and can be identified through its unique identifier.

-In blockchains with smart contracts, including the Stacks blockchain, developers and users can use smart contracts to register and interact with non-fungible tokens.
+In blockchains with smart contracts, including the Stacks blockchain, developers and users can use smart contracts to register and interact with (non-)fungible tokens.

 To extend the functions of tokens this SIP defines a set of traits with smart contract functions that enable an open, decentralized marketplace for digital assets.
-These assets must implement the `operable trait` and marketplace trait.
+These assets must implement the `operable trait` and `marketplace trait`.
 Owners of operable assets should be able to list and unlist their token.
 Buyers should be able to buy the assets from the owner.

 The `marketplace trait` can be implemented as part of the asset contract (usually not recommended) or as an independent contract.

+Werner: add something about the transferable-trait functions and how they complement the rest.

 # Specification